Steven Wickham: Career

 In May 2013, he filmed the role of Santa Claus for the Christmas special episode of Mrs Brown's Boys, the most watched TV programme on Christmas Day.

 He has made many commercials for many countries including for Israel, Germany, the Netherlands, Italy, Norway and the UK – most recently being Santa in the Littlewoods 2013 campaign, and Santa for a Schweppes Tonic campaign, and for Media Markt in Germany.
 For Christmas 2015, he played Santa in the Lloyds Bank/Applepay commercial.
 For Christmas 2016, he played Santa Claus (Babbo Natale) for the TIM network in Italy, in three major commercials and an advertising campaign.
 In 2017, he again played Santa for an advertising campaign for Tempo Tissues, and filmed the role of real life policeman Chief Inspector Shelley Symes for 'Murder Maps', a true crimes documentary series for Netflix (USA/Canada) and UKTV Play, in a dramatisation of the acid bath murders of John George Haigh.
 For Autumn 2018, Steven played the Town Crier in commercials and newspaper advertisements for the Health Lottery Mega Raffle Draw.
 Recent Tv work includes playing a mysterious stranger in the BBC comedy drama 'Click and Collect' with Stephen Merchant, and playing a nasty neighbour and Father Christmas in two episodes of the CBBC comedy show 'Andy and the Band'.

-For Christmas 2017, Steven was thrilled and honoured to give his time, appearing as Santa at the Christmas party for the survivors of the Grenfell Tower tragedy, and the surrounding community.
+For Christmas 2017, Steven was thrilled to give his time, appearing as Santa at the Christmas party for the survivors of the Grenfell Tower tragedy, and the surrounding community.

 He and has appeared in over 40 Big Finish Audio dramas, in many guises, most notably Doggles (under the pseudonym of Sam Stevens) and Joseph in the Bernice Summerfield series and Chancellor Valyes in the Gallifrey series.
 He recently provided a voice for the new Nickelodeon children's animated series HexVet.

 He can be seen as the mysterious Town Crier in the recent movie from the team behind the Nativity movies, Christmas on Mistletoe Farm, showing on Netflix.
-He is also has made frequent appearances in online advertising campaigns for Experian.
+He has also made frequent appearances in online advertising campaigns for Experian.